toast-success

 Syabrubesi to Gatlang (2,238m)

-Your first day of trekking involves a 5-6 hour climb from Syabrubesi to the traditional Tamang village of Gatlang.
-The trail ascends steadily through pine and rhododendron forests, offering progressively expansive views of the surrounding valleys and mountains.
-Gatlang is one of the most picturesque villages in the region, with traditional stone houses arranged in a compact settlement and a historic Buddhist monastery.
-The village also features a sacred lake, Parvati Kund, which holds spiritual significance for local residents.
-Accommodation: Community lodge or homestay in Gatlang.
+Your first trekking day involves a 5-6 hour climb from Syabrubesi to the traditional Tamang village of Gatlang.
+The trail ascends steadily through pine and rhododendron forests, offering progressively expansive views.
+Gatlang features traditional stone houses, a historic Buddhist monastery, and the sacred Parvati Kund lake.

 Day 4